 Secondhand smoke is dangerous to anyone who breathes it in.
-There is no safe amount of secondhand smoke.
-It contains over 7,000 harmful chemicals, at least 250 of which are known to damage your health.
-It can also stay in the air for several hours after somebody smokes.
-Even breathing secondhand smoke for a short amount of time can hurt your body.
+It can stay in the air for several hours after somebody smokes.
+Breathing secondhand smoke for even a short time can hurt your body.

-Secondhand smoke is especially dangerous for children, babies, and women who are pregnant.
-Some of the more serious health effects include:
+Secondhand smoke is especially dangerous for children, babies, and women who are pregnant:

 The only way to fully protect non-smokers from the dangers of secondhand smoke is to not allow smoking indoors.
-Separating smokers from nonsmokers (like “no smoking” sections in restaurants)‚ cleaning the air‚ and airing out buildings does not completely get rid of secondhand smoke.
+Separating smokers from non-smokers (like “no smoking” sections in restaurants)‚ cleaning the air‚ and airing out buildings does not get rid of secondhand smoke.

 The best thing you can do to protect your family from secondhand smoke is to quit smoking.
 Right away, you get rid of their exposure to secondhand smoke in your home and car, and reduce it anywhere else you go together.

-Another important step is to make sure your house and car remain smokefree.
+Make sure your house and car remain smokefree.
 Kids breathe in secondhand smoke at home more than any other place.
 The same goes for many adults.
-Set “smokefree rules” for anyone in your home or car.
-Setting these rules can:
+Don’t allow anyone to smoke in your home or car.
+Setting this rule will:

-Whether at home or on the go, there are steps you can take to protect your family from secondhand smoke.
-These include:
+When you’re on the go, you can still protect your family from secondhand smoke: